informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 a sequential version of the supervisor function.
 Roughly, it alternates two phases namely:
    - Light Client Verification.
-As a result, a header of the required height has been downloaded from and verified with the primary
+As a result, a header of the required height has been downloaded from and verified with the primary.
    - Light Client Fork Detections.
 As a result the header has been cross-checked with the secondaries.
 In case the is a fork we submit "proof of fork" and exit.